Train melody: In Switzerland

 In large stations, all three are used; in small ones, only the jingle corresponding to the local language.
 In some situations, a melody made of all three can be used:

 In Indonesia

 In Indonesia, most railways stations used full-hour segment of Westminster Quarters as its train melody.
 Upon arrival of a train, the chimes will be looped continuously until it departs from the station.
 Few stations are exceptions, with local folk songs acting as the train melody, mostly a kroncong song.
 For example, Semarang Tawang plays "Gambang Semarang" by Oey Yok Siang and Sidik Pramono, Solo Balapan plays "Bengawan Solo" by Gesang, and Yogyakarta plays "Sepasang Mata Bola" by Ismail Marzuki.

+In Israel

+Israel Railways in Israel formerly used a jingle on its first, old and withdrawn GEC-Alsthom "Spanish" diesel single-decker push pull trains from 1996:

 In Singapore

 In October 2023, train operator SMRT introduced a 3-month pilot trial of melodic chimes, created in partnership with a local not-for-profit arts company, The TENG Company.
 The chimes were inspired from 3 local tunes - The Chinese children's ditty "San Lun Che" (The Tricycle), the Malay folk song "Chan Mali Chan" and "Singai Naadu", the Tamil national day work composed and arranged by Shabir Sulthan.
 These chimes were played at train platforms at selected stations on the North–South Line, the East–West Line, and the Circle Line before a train arrives and inside trains when departing and arriving at stations along the Changi Branch of the East–West Line and from Stadium to Bayfront on the Circle Line.
 This pilot trial was successful and the chimes were rolled out progressively across more than 70 stations from February 2024.

 One of the melodies being played, that was inspired from the Chinese children's ditty "San Lun Che".